celestiaorg/celestia-app/x/qgb/README.md

 When storing a new attestation, the state machine can panic if it finds invalid state.
 This latter can happen in the following cases:

-- The attestation request created from the data commitment is a duplicate of an existing attestation:
+- The attestation request created is a duplicate of an existing attestation:

 ```golang
 key := []byte(types.GetAttestationKey(nonce))